js-egton/themis/README.md

 A Github Action that allows users to define a rule that prevents Pull Requests from being merged based on various factors.

-## Installation

 ## Usage

-Set up a workflow file referencing the Themis action, giving it a suitable name.
+Set up a workflow file referencing the Themis action repo, giving it a suitable name.

+You need two `with` parameters:

+* `match-regex` is the Regex string you want to use for valid projects.
+For example, `^Project [\d]{2}$` will match 'Project 01' and 'Project 02' but not 'Project 3'.
+(You don't need the leading and trailing slash on the Regex string, just the tokens inside.
+I advise you use `^` and `$` string markers for best results.)
+* `GITHUB_TOKEN` is what the action uses to authenticate against the Github API.
+It's automatically put into the `secrets` variable, so you just need to include the parameter **exactly as shown below**.

 ### `.github/workflows/main.yml`